diegovalverde/funk/README.md

 Funk lists are internally represented as linked lists.

-This allows to very easly pop  head element from the list, like so:
+This allows to very easily pop  head element from the list, like so:

 ```
 # pop the first element from my_list and store it in head